Programme - day two 2025

 This session explores how AT has achieved this through a disciplined and innovative approach to contracting and delivery.
 Including:

-Murray Burtdirector of infrastructure, Auckland Transport
+Murray Burtdirector of infrastructure and place, Auckland Transport

 2.30pm